List of Leeds United F.C. managers

-The following is a list of managers of Leeds United Association Football Club and their major honours, from the beginning of the club's official managerial records in 1919 to the present day.
+The following is a list of managers of Leeds United Football Club and their major honours, from the beginning of the club's official managerial records in 1919 to the present day.
 Each manager's entry includes the dates of his tenure and the club's overall competitive record (in terms of matches won, drawn and lost) and honours won while under his care.